Packed with a comprehensive range of products for all your sealing and protection needs.

 (b) not remove, deface or obscure any identifying mark or packaging on or relating to the Goods;

-(c) maintain the Goods in satisfactory condition and keep them insured against all risks for their full price on the Company’s behalf from the date of delivery;
+(c) maintain the Goods in satisfactory condition and keep them insured against all risks for their full price on the Company’s behalf from the date of delivery and whenever requested by the Company produce a certificate of such insurance to the Company;

 (d) notify the Company immediately if it becomes subject to any of the events listed in clause 13.1(b) to clause 13.1(n); and